uncms-dev/uncms/docs/philosophy.md

 # Philosophy of UnCMS

-UnCMS is intended to provide the minimum of functionality to build a CMS-backed website.
+UnCMS is intended to provide the minimum of functionality to build most CMS-backed websites.
 Some of its philosophy is by [historic accident](history.md);
 Some of it is by design.
 Some of it has come from mistakes tried and made.
-And a little of it comes by doing the opposite of what other Django CMSes are doing - not because they are bad, but because they are doing those things already.
+And a little of it comes by doing the opposite of what other Django CMSes are doing - not because that thing is the wrong thing to do, but because they are doing those things already.

 ## Exactly one page will live at one URL